Skip to content

 See the quickstart guide for instructions on how to install copick.

-We will create a project that uses dataset 10301 from the CZ cryoET Data Portal.
-We will store locally created annotations in a local directory, called the "overlay".
-In the following, we will create a configuration file copick_config.json that describes the project.
+We will create a project that uses dataset 10301 from the CZ cryoET Data Portal, and store any locally created annotations in a local directory called the "overlay".

 {